fanbox

 • Three-panel layout: file browser, live diff, terminal

-• Live diff viewer highlighting code changes in real time
+• Live diff viewer highlighting real-time code changes

 • WebGL-accelerated xterm 6.0.0 terminal emulator

-• Automatic glyph atlas maintenance every 5 minutes (agent busy) and on idle
+• Automatic glyph atlas maintenance every 5 minutes and on idle

-• CJK character rendering fix via xterm 6.0 upgrade
+• CJK character rendering via xterm 6.0 upgrade

 • Skin/theme switching preserves terminal state

-• Hardened runtime and code signing (Apple Silicon arm64 & Intel x64)
+• Hardened runtime and code signing for arm64 & x64

 About fanbox